 where $(a)$ is due to the concavity of $\gamma(\bx,\bV)$.

-Note that the concavity is preserved for any uncertainty set, not necessarily convex and customer-wise decomposable.
-That is, under any nonempty uncertainty set $\cV$ such that the worst-case objective function is finite, then $f^{\WC}(\bx)$ is also concave in $\bx$.
+Note that the concavity is preserved with any uncertainty set, not necessarily with convex and customer-wise decomposable sets.
+That is, under any nonempty uncertainty set $\cV$ such that the worst-case objective function is finite, then $f^{\WC}(\bx)$ is concave in $\bx$.
 However, under this general setting, the above minimization problem is difficult to solve, as its objective function is highly non-convex in $\bV = (\bv^i,\;i\in I)$.